RosewoodPier/My-Design-Works/README.md

 # MyDesignWorks
-This repository is used to store some of my design works
+This rpository is used to store some of my graphic design work.
+They were created at different times so they have different styles.
+As you will have noticed there is no license for this project, which means you can only fork the project and are not allowed to distribute it without my permission.
+If you do have a soft spot for these gadgets and would really like to use them, please contact me.
+In most cases I would be happy for someone to use them in the right place!